NickNaso/RESTfulError/README.md

 # RESTfulError
+#### RESTfulError is a utility class that help to generate error response in a webservice or a web application endpoint.

 When you implement a RESTful endpoint in Node.js you have to handle the error in response.
 For example if you use expressjs to develop a webservice or a web application you follow the pattern reported below:
 ```javascript